Titan FX

 This principle provides a theoretical basis for technical analysis, allowing investors to gain insights into the underlying information by studying price movements.

-Real-world Example: 2008 Financial Crisis: Before the financial crisis broke, stock markets had already begun reflecting the vulnerabilities within the financial system.
+Real-world example: Before the 2008 Financial Crisis broke, stock markets had already begun reflecting the vulnerabilities within the financial system.
 As market prices started to decline, many investors failed to recognize the signal in time, resulting in significant losses.
 By applying Dow Theory, investors could have identified market uncertainty through price trends and taken preventive measures.

 In practice, investors should closely monitor price fluctuations to assess whether the market has already absorbed the latest economic or political information.
 If the price does not respond as expected after reflecting new information, it may indicate a shift in market sentiment, prompting investors to adjust their strategies.